A New Civic Path Forward: Coming Together in Reading

 For Centro Hispano, this is what it means to be part of the Unity Coalition.
 It is an extension of our mission to turn outward, to listen deeply, and to stand alongside our neighbors as partners in strengthening the community we share.

-Four Commitments for a Stronger Civic Life
+Four Mantras for a Stronger Civic Life

 As part of his message, Rich outlined four ideas that can help any community build a more hopeful civic life.
 These ideas reflect what Reading has already begun and what Centro strives to embody every day.